GuilhermeMS05/GuilhermeMS05/README.md

-Hello, I'm Guilherme Silva.<br/>
-I'm 17 years old, Brazilian but living in Portugal and I'm a computer science student at Colégio de São Miguel.
+Hello, my name is Guilherme, I'm 17 years old and I live in Portugal.
+I'm a computer science student at Colégio de São Miguel, currently attending the 12th grade.

+I intend to follow in the web development/programming area and I study the following technologies: HTML5, CSS3, JavaScript, MySQL, PHP, Bootstrap and Prestashop.

+I am dynamic, responsible and assiduous.